 As well as the services and support we provide to all those in the Afghan community, we have events, projects and mentorships set up especially for women.
-These offer a place for Afghan women to share their experiences in a warm, positive environment.
+These offer a place for Afghan women to share their experiences in a warm and positive environment.

 ACAA’s Muslim Women’s Tea Corner offers a place for Afghan women and other isolated groups to share their experience and develop their skills in a friendly environment.
-Weekly workshops teach basic skills, English language classes improve speaking and writing capabilities, and discussion of current affairs reinforces the importance of Muslim women in the wider community.
+The Tea corner consists of an English language class followed by a workshop teaching basic skills and a discussion of current affairs reinforcing the importance of Muslim women in the wider community.
+A supplementary school is run at the same time and in the same location as the tea corner allowing mothers with children to attend.

 Mentoring – Soraya’s story